tochman/the_blue_print/chapters/05-testing-react-components.md

 This setup file runs before each test and provides the basic environment your React components need.
 Think of it as setting the stage before each performance.

-## Testing React components: The fundamentals
+## Testing React components: the fundamentals

 Now we're ready to write our first tests.
 But before we jump into code, let me share some fundamental patterns that will make your tests clearer, more maintainable, and easier to debug.
 These aren't rigid rules--think of them as helpful guidelines that will serve you well as you develop your testing style.